 Growing your own food can be very rewarding, especially during the summer months when veggies can be washed, cooked and on the table the very same day they’re picked (nothing fresher than that!).

-If you plan ahead and plant more than your family and friends can consume during the growing season, you can still enjoy your bumper crop over the long, cold winter months.
+If you plan ahead and produce more than your family and friends can consume during the growing season, you can still enjoy your bumper crop over the long, cold winter months.

 First up, how much to store?
 Here’s a general guideline for a family of 4…(Source: mofga.org)